khucnam/blog/README.md

 # blog
 Repo for jeffknupp.com content

-Some highly-recommended content from this repo:
+Some highly-recommended content from this repo to advanced Python programming skills:
 - 2014-02-04-starting-a-python-project-the-right-way.md
+- 2017-03-27-improve-your-python-python-classes-and-object-oriented-programming.md